The Scope of Work: Create an online resource (an app) for CLIENTS in difficult circumstances—people in trouble and needing to survive

 The Library is working fine for now as a web page.
 Eventually I'd like to make it more appealing and accessible.

-The Directory is a problem.
-It has become more and more cumbersome as I've added entries to it;
+The Directory in its present form is problematic; it has become cumbersome as I've added more and more entries to the single webpage.

-it's difficult to narrow a search to just the most appropriate services.
-The challenge with a dense, one-dimension list is pulling out the right
+As a result it's difficult to narrow a search to just the most appropriate services.
+The challenge with a dense, one-dimension list is being able to pull out the right

 information and only the most appropriate information.
-Clearly I need a more intelligent and searchable alternative.
+Clearly the next step is toward a more intelligent and interactive alternative.

 might need in a hurry.
 The solution will work on any platform, any device, have a great deal of intelligence behind it, and be comprehensive in scope.

 An example.
-A client is near Peninsula Park in northeast Portland and needs nutritional support for her
+A client lives near Ventura Park in northeast Portland and needs nutritional support for her

 child through the federally sponsored Women, Infants and Children (WIC) program.
 She doesn't know how to go about signing up for the program and wants to visit